SFPC/finance-and-administration/readme.md

 ## About the School for Poetic Computation

 SFPC is an artist-run school which launched Fall 2013 in New York.
 A small group of students and faculty work closely to explore the intersections of code, design, hardware and theory — focusing especially on artistic intervention.
 It's a 10 week program, a hybrid of residency and research group, that will happen multiple times per year to be a powerboost for creativity.
-Our motto is: _more poetry, less demo.
+Our motto is: _more poetry, less demo_.